Weak decays of triply heavy baryons in the light-front approach: Abstract

 \section{Abstract}

-In this work, we investigate the weak decays of spin-3/2 triply heavy baryons to spin-1/2 doubly/triply heavy baryons.
-We first obtain the form factors using the light-front quark model in the diquark picture, and then apply them to some phenomenological predictions.
+In this work, we investigate the weak decays of ground-state triply heavy baryons.
+We first obtain the form factors using the light-front quark model in the three-quark picture, and then apply them to arrive at some phenomenological predictions, including the decay widths of semileptonic decays and nonleptonic decays.
 Our results are expected to be helpful for the experimental search for triply heavy baryons.